-In areas where access to the play space is unlimited or enforced only by signage, the designer should recognize that since child development is fluid, parents and caregivers may select a play space slightly above or slightly below their child's abilities, especially for children at or near a cut-off age (e.g., 2-years old and 5-years old).
+In areas where access to the play space is unlimited or enforced only by signage, the designer should recognize that since child development is fluid, parents and caregivers may select a play space slightly above or slightly below their child's abilities, especially for children at or near a cut-off age (e.g., a

+2-year-old and a 5-year-old).
 This could be for ease of supervising multiple children, misperceptions about the hazards a play space may pose to children of a different age, advanced development of a child, or other reasons.